himanshuo/life-of-learning/articles/parallel/lecture_3.md

 * arbitration is decentralized

 Switch medium is when you send multiple message at one time.
 Some key features of it are:
 * point-to-point messages between pairs of processors

+### Reasons to not optimize serial performance
+* its time consuming
+* not useful if code is not run often
+* can make code harder to read and debug
+* ooptimized code may not be able to scale

+### When to optimize
+* production code that is widely distributed and used
+* often in the research community
+* projects with limited resources